binary-tools

 */

-export function unpack(format, buffer, index=0, safe=false) {}
+export function unpack(format, buffer, clamp=false, index=0) {}

 Writing/reading functions to handle long sequences of the same type: